AlexTiTanium/DirCommander/README.md

 Welcome to Dir Commander README
 ================================

-The DirCommander it is simple lib for fast manipulating file system.
+The DirCommander it is simple lib for the fast manipulating file system.

-I was created it for code generation purposes, but it good for others tasks.
+I created it for code generation purposes, but it's good for others tasks.

 How to use:
 ================================

-1. Firs create adapter.
-Adapter represent functions for working with file system in php.
+1. First create an adapter.
+Adapter represent functions for working with the file system in PHP.
-    Also adapter implement __IDirCommanderAdapter__ interface.
+    Also adapter implements __IDirCommanderAdapter__ interface.

         $adapter = new LocalDirCommanderAdapter();